-Here you will find Robert Kaye’s Legal Morsels, Jeffrey Rembaum’s column, Rembaum’s Association Roundup and Kaye Bender Rembaum in the news.
-Simple click on the title next to “Recent Posts” to filter the post type.
+Here you will find Robert Kaye’s Legal Morsels, Jeffrey Rembaum’s column, Rembaum’s Association Roundup, the community association news you can use, and Kaye Bender Rembaum in the news.
+Click on the title next to “Recent Posts” to filter the post type.

 Legal Morsels | by Robert Kaye, Esq., B.C.S.
 It is not unusual for the board of directors of a condominium association to take on construction projects within the condominium.
 Many such projects involve updating and redecorating the common elements.
 Quite often, projects can include necessary repairs or maintenance-related components along with material alterations or substantial … Continue reading "Appellate Court Decision Results In The Need For Added Vigilance By Condominiums Undertaking Construction Projects"Read More